To: THE SENATOR WHO TABLES THIS PETITION, AUSTRALIAN SENATE

 Your petitioners ask that the Senate will work with the Government to:

 • Ensure that foreign investors are not permitted to purchase any further Australian agricultural land, agribusiness, water, or any public asset such as seaports, airports, council aerodromes (which the Chinese are buying and turning into Chinese flying schools but which could present a security risk in the future), bridges, railways, electricity grids, telcos, hospitals, medical companies which could present a patient privacy risk, or any government department entity or security-sensitive real estate.

-• Revise the rules of the Foreign Investment Review Board (FIRB) and ensure that the rules of the Critical Infrastructure Centre (CIC) together with FIRB PROHIBIT FOREIGN OWNERSHIP of any farm, agribusiness or agricultural land in Australia in the future.
+• Ensure that the rules of the Foreign Investment Review Board (FIRB) PROHIBIT FOREIGN OWNERSHIP of any farm, agribusiness, agricultural land and water in Australia in the future.
 Any temporary tightening of FIRB rules in a distressed economy such as during the Covid-19 pandemic should be made permanent.
-Foreign investors could be permitted only to lease agricultural land and farms for a maximum of 10 years with regular monitoring to confirm ongoing compliance with Australian standards and environmental laws.
+Foreign investors could be permitted only to lease agricultural land and farms for a maximum of 10 years with strict regular monitoring to confirm ongoing compliance with Australian standards and environmental laws.
 There should be strict limits on the percentage, area and QUALITY of Australian land that could be leased.
 For too long our politicians and bureaucrats have been calling foreigners buying up our farms and assets foreign "investors" when they are actually foreign BUYERS who will never sell back to us.

 • The decision as to whether or not a purchase by a foreign entity is in the NATIONAL INTEREST should be made clearer and more consistent than it is currently in order to protect our food security, water security and national security.
 Selling our food-bowls, farms, dairies and dairy processors, wineries and wine processors, water, hospitals and infrastructure should be considered as NOT being in Australia's national interest.
-Preservation of Australia's food and water security should be considered to be of paramount importance by the government, the FIRB and the CIC.
+Preservation of Australia's food and water security and Australia's infrastructure should be considered to be of paramount importance by the government, the FIRB and the CIC (Critical Infrastructure Centre).